Science, Technology, and International Affairs Major

 - Science, Technology, and Security

-Students may also apply to the STIA Director to create their own concentration that aligns with their academic goals and interests.
-This application must describe 1) how the proposed concentration will cultivate a deep understanding of a STIA relevant topic, 2) the reason for the student’s interest; 3) proposed courses that would constitute the concentration; and 4) identify a faculty member who will act as the advisor and mentor.
-Before applying, students must speak to a potential STIA advisor for guidance.
+In special cases where a student has a particular interest not reflected in the current STIA concentrations, students may apply to the STIA Director to create their own concentration that aligns with their academic goals and interests.
+This application must include the following: 1) how the proposed concentration will cultivate a deep understanding of a STIA relevant topic; 2) the reason for the student’s interest; 3) proposed courses that would constitute the concentration; and 4) a faculty member who will act as the advisor and mentor.
+Before applying, students must speak to the potential STIA advisor for guidance.

 STIA students are strongly encouraged to spend meaningful time abroad.
 STIA requirements mean that coursework should be carefully planned so students are encouraged to speak early and often with their STIA faculty adviser and STIA Curricular Dean to plan coursework and discuss the most relevant opportunities to spend time abroad.

 Selection of honors candidates is based on evaluation of proposals submitted during the spring semester of junior year.

 In order to graduate with honors in STIA, a student must:

 - Earn a cumulative grade point average of 3.50 and a grade point average in the major of 3.67 by the date of graduation.

 - Successfully complete the two semester Honors seminar series in Science Technology and International Affairs (STIA 4998 & 4999)

 - Present the senior thesis before a committee of faculty members and peers during the spring semester.

 A core part of the STIA major is learning how to translate science to non-science decision-making.
 Students must learn to think critically and communicate what they learn effectively.
 This requires being able to formulate meaningful questions, find information that will inform questions, evaluate information sources, effectively synthesize and analyze information, and present findings to varied audiences.